Skip to main content

 Uploading Documents

-Documents are uploaded to the Document Management tool, similar to how files are uploaded to Procore's original Documents tool.
-However, the Document Management tool uses machine learning on the contents of the document and file name to automatically populate data (such as the document type, drawing number and drawing description).
+The Document Management tool uploads documents in a similar way to Procore's original Documents tool.
+However, the Document Management tool uses machine learning on the contents of the document and file name to automatically populate data, such as the document type, drawing number and drawing description.

 Note: You’ll set up your fields, naming standards and upload requirements in the next section of this guide.